psf/request-for/2019-Q4-PyPI/RFP.md

 * Documentation for Administrators of PyPI for handling key material and interacting with the systems
 * Documentation for PyPI client libraries for sourcing and validating [TUF](https://theupdateframework.github.io/) metadata

+**Note**: Implementation of support for TUF signing or verification in the Python packaging toolchain (e.g. setuptools, pip, twine, etc) is not in scope.

 ### Milestone 2 - Systems for Automated Detection of Malicious Uploads

 #### Summary